gammapy/gamma-cat/input/sources/README.md

 No source parameters here, only cross-links to other TeV catalogs and papers.

+All these files were hand-written, with some info copied over from the TeVCat and TeGeV cat webpages.

 Schema (examples from `000234.yaml`):

 * `source_id` - Source ID in this catalog (str, e.g. `000234`)